dns load balancing failover

 Highlighting F5 full proxy architecture

-Full proxy architecture offers much more granularity than a half proxy ( full proxy vs half proxy ) by implementing dual network stacks for client and server connections and creating two separate entities with two different session tables – one on the client side and another on the server side.
+A full proxy architecture offers much more granularity than a half proxy ( full proxy vs. half proxy ) by implementing dual network stacks for client and server connections and creating two separate entities with two different session tables—one on the client side and another on the server side.
 The BIG-IP LTM load balancer manages the two sessions independently.

-The connections between the client and the LTM are different and independent of the connections between the LTM and the backend server.
-You will notice this from the diagram below.
+The connections between the client and the LTM are different and independent of the connections between the LTM and the backend server, as you will notice from the diagram below.
 Again, there is a client-side connection and a server-side connection.
-The result is that each connection has its TCP behaviors and optimizations.
+Each connection has its TCP behaviors and optimizations.

 Different profiles for different types of clients